weavenet/sqser/README.md

 Sqser is a library to perform basic job queuing to an Amazon SQS Queue.

-It is based off job classes being created which have variables set and provide a run method which can be executed on the job.
+It provides a class which can be used as a parent to job classes which can be queued.

+The job class and instance variables are placed in a queue.
+When the job is ran, the object is created and variables loaded from the message.

 It supports queueing multiple types of jobs to a single queue.